 Let’s talk about net worth!
 I want to make this as fun as possible so you don’t get stressed out so here goes!

-Donald Drumpf’s net worth has been much discussed lately so let’s use him as an example.
+Donald Trump’s net worth has been much discussed lately so let’s use him as an example.
 When The Donald says he’s worth $10 billion that does not mean that he’s got $10 billion worth of gold coins in a vault that he can swim in like Scrooge McDuck.
 It means he would have $10 billion if he sold all of his assets and paid off all of his debts.

 Your net worth is what you and your family are worth based on what you own and what you owe.
 You calculate this with a document called a Balance Sheet.
 Here’s the calculation: